matextrem/nodemeli-workshop/README.md

 # Step 8 - Saving your blog post

 📣 Ok, so now it's time for a mini challenge.
-Steps 8 and 9 will require a little bit of your problem-solving skills.
+Making a put and a delete method will require a little bit of your problem-solving skills.
 But don't worry, these mini challenges are 100% doable with the things you've learnt so far!

 As always, chat with a mentor or collaborate with your neighbour if you need to.